mmelmesary/Cloud-native-project/Monitoring/notifications/README.md

 > setting up Prometheus Alertmanager to send notifications to a slack channel

 **We will configure alertmanager to send notifications if:**
-- If any instacnce has more cpu than 75%
+- If any instance has more CPU than 75%
 - If any container consumes memory more than 2 GB
 - If any node goes down
 - If any pod restarts more than 4 times